 Anezi Tower Hotel & Apartments

 Anezi Tower Hotel is a popular place for travellers who want to be close to the beach and enjoy all kind of activities.
 The terrace at the Anezi Tower Hotel offers views of Agadir and its beaches, just 300 m away.
-The hotel has 3 outdoor pools, air-conditioned rooms and suites and 2 restaurants.
+The hotel has 3 outdoor pools, air-conditioned suites, and 2 restaurants.
 They also have apartments that are a perfect option for families.
-Click here to book the hotel on Booking.com.

 Hotel Tildi & Spa – Agadir